-We continued to lead the LED transformation in the country by launching innovative products during the year, such as our Philips HexaStyle downlight, India's first hexagon-shaped LED downlight and Philips Motion Sensor T-Bulb.
-We also entered the fans category for the first time with our EcoLink brand, expanding our portfolio beyond lighting and switches.
-Our home decorative lighting business also registered a healthy growth on account of new home construction picking up across India.
-To tap into this growing opportunity, we expanded our Philips Smart Light Hubs network to 225 stores across the country and added our switches and 3D printed luminaires portfolio in these stores.
+We continued to lead the LED transformation in the country by launching innovative products during the year, such as our Philips FullGlow LED Bulb, India's first full glass LED bulb and further expanding our Philips Smart Wi-Fi lighting range.
+We have grown our EcoLink fans portfolio with new launches like silent and decorative fans and have also invested in growing our distribution strength in the country.
+In 2022, new home construction started picking up across India and to tap into this growing opportunity, we expanded our Philips Smart Light Hubs network to 274 stores across the country.